 Each time you prepare your meals with flavorful seasonings, you are upgrading your food without additional calories.
 This is especially important in a clean eating kitchen that some people claim is boring and bland.
 The opposite is true if you know how to pimp up your dishes and enjoy all the above-mentioned benefits.

-4 organizational steps that will help you include healthy spices as part of your nutrition
+4 organizational steps that will help you include a healthy spice mix as part of your nutrition

 - Open your storage system for your seasonings and get the garbage bin handy.
 Now it’s time to throw away any expired, dusty, or sticky flavorings.
 As mentioned, we will talk about herbs in a separate challenge.